lagerspetz/linux-stuff/README.md

 any kind is given.
 Some highlights:

 ## Saferm.sh
 * `scripts/saferm.sh`: alias this to "rm".
 Moves files to your desktop environment's trash folder instead of permanently deleting files when you type "rm".
-To use with sudo, bash users can add an additional `alias sudo='sudo '` which will cause anything that follows sudo ot be also checked for aliases, including `rm`.
+To use with sudo, bash users can add an additional `alias sudo='sudo '` which will cause anything that follows sudo to be also checked for aliases, including `rm`.

 * `scripts/manually-installed.sh`: Shows the list of manually installed (deb) packages on the system.
 Useful for keeping track of what is installed.